kashodiya/my-open-webui/README.md

 ### When doing terraform apply: Error: No matching Internet Gateway found
 - You should create Internet gatewat and attach to your VPC (see the instructions above)

-### When I go to portainer using browser, I get error: New Portainer installation Your Portainer instance timed out for security purposes.
+### Using my browser, when I go to Portainer, I get the following error New Portainer installation Your Portainer instance timed out for security purposes.
 To re-enable your Portainer instance, you will need to restart Portainer.
 - To resolve this, SSH into EC2 server
 - Run this command
 ```bash